tmacam/private-git-on-dreamhost/README-real.rst

 * Repositories will be password protected and available for both reading and writting.

-  As we will explain latter, in the `Setup git-http-backend for your repositories`_ section, we will have to password-protect our repositories in order to be able to ``git push`` to them through HTTP.
+  As we will explain later, in the `Setup git-http-backend for your repositories`_ section, we will have to password-protect our repositories in order to be able to ``git push`` to them through HTTP.